mdn/content/files/en-us/learn/javascript/building_blocks/return_values/index.md

 ## What are return values?

-**Return values** are just what they sound like — the values that a function returns when it has been completed.
+**Return values** are just what they sound like — the values that a function returns when it completes.
 You've already met return values several times, although you may not have thought about them explicitly.

 Let's return to a familiar example (from a [previous article](/en-US/docs/Learn/JavaScript/Building_blocks/Functions#built-in_browser_functions) in this series):